 In the evening we found so many excellent places to dine in Tsilivi.
 The Olive Tree Restaurant, one of the oldest Greek restaurants on the island, serves high quality traditional Greek food.
 We had the pork loin marinated for 24 hours and slowly baked, the slow cooked lamb shank in rosemary and garlic and, to finish off, a homemade orange custard pastry.
 Lakis the owner is very proud of the food he has been serving for the last 34 years.
 For a change of pace the Beijing Chinese Restaurant across the road from the Olive Tree has good quality Chinese food at reasonable prices and nearby Calypso Restaurant serves a juicy ribeye steak with all the trimmings.
 You can find some more suggestions for local dining here: https://www.authenticgreece.expert/recommended-zakynthos–authentic-greece

-We found the whole island to be reasonably gay friendly and on many of the beaches there were a sprinkling of gay men.
+We found the whole island to be reasonably gay friendly and on many of the beaches there was a sprinkling of gay men.
 Hot Lips in Laganas is Zakynthos’ only gay bar.
 Unfortunately, we were unable to make it there but Facebook comments like “amazing place, best bar, Lady Gaga acts were amazing, Loved it here! and Can’t wait to go back” all sound like a fab night out.